Sankari-K/git-in-scala/docs/index.md

 - Create a git commit--amend command
 - Create docstrings and pull 'em in for the help/usage command
 - Document the system design, modules, usage, and installation on mkdocs
-- Debug this sitation - a commit has been made, but no changes in the `INDEX`.
-Currently, the commit message and hash are created (but aren't being modified in the `INDEX`).
+- Debug this situation - a commit has been made, but no changes in the `INDEX`.
+Currently, the commit message and hash are created (but aren't being modified in the `INDEX`). **[DONE]**
-- Optimize the "changes not staged for commit" functionaity in git status.
-There's no need to iterate over all files in the repository.
+- Optimize the "changes not staged for commit" functionality in git status.
+There's no need to iterate over all files in the repository. **[DONE]**